Tinkerforge/doc/en/source/Hardware/Bricklets/NFC_RFID.rst

 Mifare Classic and NFC Forum Type 1 as well as NFC Forum Type 2 have different page sizes and a different memory structure.
-You have to keep track of this structure to not accidentially lock a tag.
+You have to keep track of this structure to not accidentally lock a tag.

 **Mifare Classic:**